JoshOrndorff/recipes/text/3-entrees/storage-api/ringbuffer.md

 	}
 ```

-In the `push` function we insert the pushed `item` into the map and calculate the new bounds by using the `wrapping_add` function.
+In the `push` function, we insert the pushed `item` into the map and calculate the new bounds by using the `wrapping_add` function.
 This way our ringbuffer will wrap around when reaching `max_value` of the `Index` type.
 This is why we need the `WrappingOps` type trait for `Index`.

 The `if` is necessary because we need to keep the invariant that `start == end` means that the queue is empty, otherwise we would need to keep track of this state separately.
 We thus "toss away" the oldest item in the queue if a new item is pushed into a full queue by incrementing the start index.